• Skip to primary navigation

 One of the best bbq pulled pork recipes out there!
 Bold, flavorful, tender and perfect for weekly meal prep, freezer meals or a killer pulled pork sandwich!
 Find out how to make it in no time thanks to the pressure cooker!

 All aboard the Instant Pot/Pressure Cooker train folks!
 CHOO CHOO! lol God I love pressure cooking!
 But then again, you kind of already know that considering I post so many recipes and have been preaching about it for years.
-Raise your hands if you got one for the holidays?
+Raise your hands if you got one for the holidays.
 Raise your hands if it’s still on your wish list.
 Hmmm…are we at the point yet where some of you have more than one pressure cooker? *raises her hand* Yeah, at one point I had 3 of them.
 I mean in all fairness I was testing them out.
-I did end up giving Mama Fantabulous my smaller 6 quart one.
+I did end up giving Mama Fantabulous my smaller 6-quart one.

 Today I’m sharing another version of mine.
 The last one I shared with you (a million years ago) was with my Bacon BBQ sauce (which to date is still one of my top sauce recipes!).
 That Bacon BBQ Pulled pork was epic but this one, I’m kind of crushing hard on this one.

-In making this recipe you’ll notice I have a pretty nice char on it.
-That occurs two ways – one from the searing the pork before pressure cooking it.
-Searing it helps deepen the flavor of the meats and helps seal in the juices.
-Then when it’s done, you pop it under the broiler for a few minutes to help create those charred bbq spots like you would get had you put this in a smoker or bbq for hours.
 The beauty of this recipe is that you don’t have to wait hours upon hours for it to be done!
 Nope, using the size of meat I used it’s done in 75 minutes (when under pressure) and a few more minutes for the sauce to thicken and the meat to char under the broiler.

-1. Does it fit and not exceed the max fill line?
+- Does it fit and not exceed the max fill line?

-2. Does it have a great seal?
+- Does it have a great seal?

-I’m hoping by now those of you that have a pressure cooker but are still fearful of it gather the courage to try out a recipe.
-It’s really, really easy.
+I’m hoping by now those of you who have a pressure cooker but are still fearful of it gather the courage to try out a recipe.
+It’s easy.
 Sure it’s scary – it’ll hiss, it’ll beep, it can burn you (if you’re in the line of the pressure valve release when you release the pressure) but if you can take your time, read the instructions and follow a recipe you’ll be a Pressure Cooking ninja in no time!

 Anyway, back to this deliciousness – go buy the ingredients and make it.
 What I want to hear from you is HOW you eat it.
 Did you put it on a sandwich?
 Did you put it on pizza?
 Yeah – pizza people!
 FYI – this on pizza with caramelized onions, stadium cheese sauce (no, not nacho cheese sauce), and crumbled Fritos on top – seriously best fat pants food ever!
 This is awesome on nachos and in ice cream cones.